Our Vision

 To ensure education, care, curriculum, practice and decision making at the Tatura Children’s Centre reflects the following fundamentals:

-The National & Victorian Early Years Frameworks- Practices, Principles and Outcomes
+Reggio Emilia Approach- Inspirations, Practices and Principles, The National & Victorian Early Years Frameworks- Practices, Principles and Outcomes and Education and Care Services National Regulations and National Law

-Emergent curriculum & Project work:
+Emergent curriculum & Documentation:

 Teachers as Researchers:

-Partnerships with Families and Community
+Partnerships with Families and Community:

 Relationships with Children: